-While previous adaptations of Stephen King's story have only hinted at where the mist came from, Torpe has more time to slowly tease the mystery out across multiple episodes and even seasons, which explains why The Mist will reveal more in its sophomore outing.
+While previous adaptations of Stephen King's story have only hinted at where the mist came from, Torpe had more time to slowly tease the mystery out across multiple episodes, which explains why The Mist would have revealed more in its sophomore outing.

-Season 2 Will Take Aim At The Arrowhead Project
+Season 2 Would Have Taken Aim At The Arrowhead Project

 The pilot episode of The Mist opened with the introduction of "Bryan Hunt," an amnesiac soldier whose involvement with The Arrowhead Project could help explain the horrors that wrack the town of Bridgton.
 However, little mention has been made of this experiment since then, despite the fact that The Arrowhead Project is responsible for bringing the mist into this world — according to Stephen King's original story, at least.

-Naturally, we asked Torpe whether we'll have some answers by the time that Season 1 ends, but it turns out that The Arrowhead Project will become a key focus of Season 2 instead:
+Naturally, we asked Torpe whether we'll have some answers by the time that Season 1 ends, but it turns out that The Arrowhead Project would have become a key focus of Season 2 instead:

 "We will definitely be tapping deeper into the Arrowhead projects, not that much in season 1, but the season 2 storyline takes us much, much deeper into the Arrowhead projects and its possible connection to the mist itself."

 Use of the word "possible" here is rather intriguing, as previous versions of The Mist have confirmed that The Arrowhead Project is responsible for the horror that ensues.
-While Torpe may have just been deliberately vague here, it's also likely that The Mist TV show will deviate from what we've seen before, perhaps even creating a new origin that still involves Arrowhead in a new way.
+While Torpe may have just been deliberately vague here, it's also likely that The Mist TV show would have deviated from what we've seen before, perhaps even creating a new origin that still involves Arrowhead in a new way.

-Will There Be A Second Season Of The Mist?
+Why There Won't Be A Second Season Of The Mist

 “In success, if this season on Spike goes well, we would pick it up for next year, and Season 2 will be on Paramount.
 I think it looks very good, there is a big marketing campaign that is about to launch around it.
 We think it’s got a lot of potential, and it might join the Paramount Network.”

-This news sounds rather promising, leading us to believe that The Mist will in fact float our way once again after the current season ends.
-Torpe told us if that's the case, then plans are already in place to continue the story next year:
+This news sounded rather promising, leading us to believe that The Mist would in fact float our way once again after the current season ends.
+Torpe previously told us if that's the case, then plans were already in place to continue the story next year:

 "It's too early to say if we will get a season 2 or not, but as you can see from my answers, I have a plan and know what the madness leads to!"

-Let's hope that this plan will provide Torpe with the chance to finally answer some of the show's mysteries, continuing to delve into topical concerns, and perhaps even crossing over with other Stephen King adaptations one day.
+Unfortunately, we now know that this plan will never unfold, preventing Torpe from finally answering some of the show's mysteries, including what on earth happened to those poor prisoners in the finale.
+If Season 2 had been picked up, then it's likely that the show would have also continued delving into topical concerns, and perhaps even crossed over with other Stephen King adaptations one day.
 After all, who wouldn't want to see Pennywise float in The Mist?

-What would you like to see explored in Season 2 of The Mist?
+What would you have liked to see explored in Season 2 of The Mist?
 Let us know your thoughts in the comments section below!